 For assessment that follows the registration, the completed Patient Registration Form serves as a trigger of the Medical Summary Form

+States of Interactions

 Patient’s registration, admission, disposition, discharge/transfer are the states of the patient’s interaction with healthcare facility.
-HIS must capture change in these states.
+HIS must capture change in these states via Open and Closed documentation related to each of the states (see Use Case 2).
+HIS also must support the document flow across all states within the episode of care (Table 1).
 In the HIS the patient status is typically monitored in the Patient Status application. – NEED TO GET BETTER DESCRIPTION OF THIS APPLICATION.
-HIS also must support the document flow for each state (Table 1).
 For example, under disposition when patient is moved to another floor for testing, all previous documents that trigger this new function (input documents) and new documents generated by this new function (output documents) must be captured in the HIS.

-Patient status is a field that used to be used for billing but now may be used to determine who can document e.g. ED to observation.
-The status has to be changed in order to document which then causes issues.
-These tradition billig field now has an impact on docuemtnation.

-STOPPED HERE
+Please note that Patient Status (data element, field) was traditionally used for billing.
+Now this field may be used as a trigger to determine the corresponding documentation.

-The end is defined by “verified by authentication” with the time stamp (date and time) for each document.
-This includes obtaining signature of an authorized person including digital signature on a specific document.
+The end of the function as well as an episode of care/encounter, in general, is defined by providing capabilities to electronically sign the output document.
+This action is called “Verified by Authentication” and includes the time stamp (date and time) of verification for each output document.
+The completion of this capability is done by obtaining signature of an authorized person including digital signature on a specific document.
 Furthermore, within each document there can be multiple authentications as defined by organizational policy.

-Rob Horn: in the end example do not need to call out digital signature; the word signature is sufficient.
-There are a lot of different signature tools in use.

-Lori Tolley: suggest that “on each document” to “for each document”.
-Furthermore, within each document there can be multiple authentications.
-Also, suggested we should change “obtaining digital signature” to “verified by authentication”.
-In her facility the system is Cerner, and Cerner uses metadata to verify the entry.-CLARIFY
+In this year, we will focus on inpatient facilities only, so the end of the episode of care/encounter is defined as patient discharge from this episode of care/encounter.

 Clinical pathway is defined as a flow of activities and documentation derived from the clinical guidelines as related to a specific episode of care.

 Clinical pathway is a tool designed to coordinate multidisciplinary care planning for specific diagnoses and treatments.